sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 local-cluster   true                                  True     True        5h11m
 ```
 Since this is not a real Disaster Recovery scenario we can push our analysis a little further:
-looking at the UIs rispectively we find the the `managed-one` cluster is still registered to the `dr-hub1` Hub.
+looking at the UIs respectively we find the the `managed-one` cluster is still registered to the `dr-hub1` Hub.

 ![](https://i.imgur.com/Nr5vZzX.png)